Candlelight-XYJ/TPDAinfer/README.md

 # The-TPDA-algorithm-to-develop-a-efficiency-bayesian-network
-A new bayesian network develop algorithms
+A new bayesian network develop algorithm